 Now tap or click on the Recovery option in the menu on the far left of your screen.
 It’s just below the Backup menu item.

 Now tap or click on the Get Started button under labeled with whatever previous version of Windows you had installed.
 This option is entirely specific to what was installed on your PC before.
 For example, you could see Go Back to Windows 7 instead of what’s in this screenshot.
 Regardless, tap or click on Get Started.
 You’ll need your device to be plugged in.

 Follow the on-screen prompts and you’ll be back on Windows 7 and Windows 8 within the next few hours.

 Remember that users who performed clean installs of Windows 10, not upgrades don’t get this option.
 They are stuck having to completely restore their PC from any backups they might have created.
 If you didn’t create any backups before starting the Windows 10 installation process, it’s time to order restore media from your device maker.

 Going Back to Windows 7 or Windows 8 The Hard Way

 For some of you, it’ll have been more than a month since you used the Free Windows 10 Upgrade Offer to update your machine.
-If that’s the case, the button for restoring your device back to its older operating system could be missing.
+If that’s the case, the button for restoring your device back to its older operating system will be missing.
 Windows 10 only keeps the files needed for going back to Windows 7 and Windows 8 for a month.
-After that month, it cleans up your device’s storage and deletes the necessary files, figuring you’ve had some time to acclimate to Windows 10 and would like your extra storage back.
+After that month, it cleans up the device’s storage and deletes the necessary files, figuring you’ve had some time to acclimate to Windows 10 and would like your extra storage back.